KotaVenkataVamshidharreddy/Assignment-for-Research-and-Development-AI/README.md

 Then open:
 ```
-notebooks/main_analysis.ipynb and run cell by cell.
+notebooks/main_analysis.ipynb
 ```
+Then run cell by cell.

 ---